Sandeep10021/ObjectDetectionUsingHOG/README.md

-# Object Detection using HOG
+# Pedestrian Detection using HOG
 This is an application of Object detection using Histogram of Oriented Gradients (HOG) as features and Support Vector Machines (SVM) as the classifier.